≡ Menu

 This is why…

-We chose to write our Best Pet Insurance Companies article so that our readers could get a quick “idea” of what are some of the pros and cons of owning a pet insurance policy as well as a general “idea” about what one might cost per month.
+We wrote our Best Pet Insurance Companies article so that our readers could get a quick “idea” of some of the pros and cons of owning a pet insurance policy and a general “idea” about what one might cost per month.

 My roommate has a female full blooded Himalayan Cat not sure her actual age named Diva a Diva and she’s one of the sweeties and smartest cats I have met she loves attention and to be brushed and is very talkative if you tell her good morning she responds aww I guess my question is how can I help keep her healthy and alive for as long as God will let us have her and is there any special things that Himalayan Cats like to eat and play with and she has thrown up twice should I be concerned and how do I tell if she is sick and needs veterinary care please email me this info